2i2c-org/team-compass/services/delivery/index.md

 - Q: Can you describe the data?
 Collaborating open science communities orbit around the heaviest objects in their science space -- their data.
 Where is it?
 :::

 5. To reach the Contract Admin stage, the Lead needs to be verbally closed.
 CS&S is requested to collect the signatures on the Service Agreement.
-CS&S sets up sage to prepare for invoices.
+CS&S sets up SAGE to prepare for invoices.

 A Deal move out of Contract Admin when two conditions are satisfied:
 - There is a fully executed (signed by all parties) Service Agreement or Purchase Order to complete the work described in the Deal.